The Pfaffian Structure of CFN Phylogenetic Networks: Inferring Phylogenetic Networks in Pfaffian Coordinates

 \subsection{Implementation and Results on Simulated Data}

-We simulated multiple sequence alignments of DNA sequence data from sunlets for $n = 6,7,$ and $8$ under the K3P model of evolution.
+We simulated multiple sequence alignments of DNA sequence data from sunlets for $n = 6,7,$ and $8$ under the Kimura 3-Parameter (K3P) evolutionary model {\cite{kimura1981estimation}}.
+Here, we think of this model as being the general group-based model for the Klein-4 group $\zmodtwo\times\zmodtwo$ (see e.g. {\cite{casanellas2007geometry}} for details of the K3P model in the algebraic geometry setting).
 For each $n$, we simulated 1,000 alignments of lengths 1,000bp, 10,000bp, and 100,000bp.
-Note that a multiple-sequence alignment of DNA data can be converted to a multiple-sequence alignment of purine/pyrimidine data.
+Note that a multiple-sequence alignment of DNA data can be converted to a multiple-sequence alignment of purine/pyrimidine data under the usual RY-coding.
 When identifying the state space $\{\rm{A,G,C,T}\}$ with $\mathbb{Z}/2\mathbb{Z}\times\mathbb{Z}/2\mathbb{Z}$ (as is the case for the K3P model), we can think of this conversion as a projection from $\mathbb{Z}/2\mathbb{Z}\times\mathbb{Z}/2\mathbb{Z}$ onto $\mathbb{Z}/2\mathbb{Z}$.
 If our DNA sequence data is generated under the K3P model on a network $\mathcal{N}$, when we apply this projection to the Fourier coordinates, we are left with coordinates satisfying the CFN relations on the same network $\mathcal{N}$ (see the proof of \cite[Theorem~4.7]{hollering2021identifiability} for further details).
-We therefore have a multiple sequence alignment generated under the CFN model on the network $\mathcal{N}$.
+We, therefore, have a multiple sequence alignment generated under the CFN model on the network $\mathcal{N}$.